jan-beukes/t-ascii/README.md

-# Epic ascii from image or camera/video
+# Converts images or Videos/Camera feeds to ascii

 ```
 QQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQ